 The biggest difference between the two, though, is probably the fact that cookies are set to automatically expire.
 In contrast, cache remains on the computer until removed manually.

-How to Clear Cache and Cookies in Chrome on Windows 10
+How to Clear Cache and Cookies in Chrome on Windows or Mac

-If you’re using a Windows PC, chances are that Chrome is your go-to browser.
-Windows PCs do need a lot of attention, which absolutely translates to web browsers, including Chrome.
-So, if your browser starts acting up all of a sudden, don’t uninstall it and try installing it immediately.
+If you’re using Windows or Mac, chances are that Chrome is your go-to browser.
+If your browser starts acting up all of a sudden, don’t uninstall it and try installing it immediately.
 Try clearing the browsing data first.

 Clearing browsing data is not at all complicated and can be done very quickly.
 Bear in mind, though, that it is the browsing data that allows you to do automatic and quick logins, so you might want to consider this.

-This will take you to a new tab, the Settings tab, to be exact.
+- This will take you to the Security & Privacy tab, with a Clear browsing data popup window.
 We recommend using the Basic tab, but you can also to the Advanced tab for more selective deletion options.

 How to Clear Cache and Cookies in Chrome on an iOS Device